mortonjt/asd_multiomics_analyses/README.md

 ## Jupyter notebooks

 To get started on understanding how to parse the results of the case-control differential abundance pipeline, see the `ipynb/main-differential-notebook.ipynb`.
 This will give a high-level overview of the pipeline, how to analyze and interpret the results.

-### Metabolic analysis
-`A-gather-compounds.nbconvert.ipynb`
+There is another README in the `ipynb` on how to proceed from there.